The best 13 cocoa butter substitutes for chocolate making, confectionery and baking as recommended by an experienced chocolatier.

 Best substitute for regular chocolate making

-- Coconut butter is firmer than coconut oil.
-It’s not as firm as cocoa butter but it will work well.
+- Coconut Butter (it is firmer than coconut oil.
+It's not as firm as cocoa butter but it will work well)

 - Regular Butter (salted or unsalted)